 Third, there will be annual charges on the funds under management – anything from 0.2% to 1% of your money.
 That is a percentage of the whole value of your fund.
 If you have a £100,000 fund, a charge of 0.5% is £500 a year; if you have £250,000, then it is £1,250.

 Fourth, if you buy or sell shares – or buy or sell units in funds – you will be charged in the region of £10 per trade, but possibly up to £20.

 Finally, if you want to move to another provider you will be charged to transfer out, usually about the same as the annual administration charge.

 Other costs and charges

 If you want financial advice, then you will pay for that in addition either at an hourly rate or a percentage of your funds.
 Some advisers may charge an additional percentage of your funds every year to keep an eye on your money.
 Make sure you know what your adviser does for the fees charged.

-If you are at least 55 and want to start drawing your pension out, some providers will let you move from a SIPP to a drawdown product.
+If you are at least 55 and want to start drawing your pension, some providers will let you move from a SIPP to a drawdown product.
 Others may restrict what you can do or insist you transfer to another scheme to start taking money out.
-When you take money out of your SIPP, a quarter of it will be tax-free but any more will be added to your income and taxed.
+When you take money out of your SIPP, a quarter of it will be tax-free, but any more will be added to your income and taxed.

 If you have a pension at work, the contributions paid into that will count towards that limit in a complex way and will reduce the amount you can also put into a SIPP.
-The £40,000 annual allowance is cut to £10,000 if you take more than the tax-free lump sum out of your pension using the new pension freedoms that began in April 2015.
-If you exceed the limit you will face a hefty tax charge, so get advice from an independent financial adviser with specialist pension qualifications.
+The £40,000 annual allowance is cut to £10,000 if you take more than the tax-free lump sum out of your pension.
+If you exceed the limit you will face a hefty tax charge, so make sure you take advice from an independent financial adviser with specialist pension qualifications.